Remodeling a Bathroom? Six Trends to Consider in 2020

 When the design leaders crowned navy as their “Color of the Year,”—Sherwin Williams’ Naval and Pantone’s Classic Blue—it was no surprise to us.
 Sweeten has been seeing so many renovators’ bathroom remodels take a dramatic turn toward dark blue.
 If you’re looking for a neutral that has pigment, deep blues are classic and comforting—think the sensible navy blue pump or uniforms.
 It’s also a nice contrast against light-colored tile and floors.

 Here, a look at just some of the blue baths that have come Sweeten’s way, including Michelle + Nate’s floor-to-ceiling painted wall, Ashleigh + Jonathan’s mix of blue and gold, Meredith’s wood paneling, and Rachel + Michael’s blue wall above the chair rail.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The Magic of Floating Vanities